Discovering New Theorems via LLMs with In-Context Proof Learning in Lean: Method

-The first step is similar to the prover loop.
-Its details are as follows: \begin{enumerate} \item The LLM produced a statement and its proof in Lean. \item The Lean server verifies the generated content.
-If it is verified, we exit the loop as success. \item If already enough number of trial is done, we exit the loop as failure.
-Otherwise, the error message is returned to the LLM and we return to the first step. \end{enumerate}
+Step \ref{enum:SL_loop_first_step} is similar to the prover loop.
+Its details are as follows: \begin{enumerate} \item The LLM produces a statement and its proof in Lean. \item The Lean server checks the generated content.
+If it is verified, we exit the loop as success. \item If the maximum number of trials has been reached, we exit the loop with failure.
+Otherwise, the error message from the Lean server is returned to the LLM and we return to step \ref{enum:first_step_prover_loop}. \end{enumerate}

 The system prompt given to LLM is as follows: